Tempura Ono

 てんぷら小野

-Tokyo / Tempura
+TOKYO / Tempura

 A tempura restaurant established by a chef recognized by the Japanese government, where you can enjoy a sensory experience through all five of your senses.